-JetBlue founder’s newest airline, Breeze Airways, set to launch this year
+JetBlue founder David Neeleman’s newest venture is set to launch this year.

 Despite the delay, the Salt Lake City, Utah-based company says on its website, that it will still launch, just a little later than initially expected.